DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

     </tr>
 </table>

 Now we have made at least one element that is not in the set.
 We can conclude that the universal set, which by definition contains every set, has more than $5$ elements.
 A set of $5$ elements is too small to contain the universe!
-By the look of it, we need at least $2^5 = 32$ sets to cover all the combinations of the $5$ sets, but that shifts the problem back.
+By the look of it, we need at least $2^5 = 32$ sets to cover all the combinations of the $5$ sets, but that only shifts the problem back.
 By the time our set is $32$ element large, we need $2^{32} = 4294967296$ sets to cover all the combination of the $32$ sets, and ad infinitum.
 Just like exponential growth, the size quickly explodes.

 Our problem at hand is, unfortunately, worse than ad infinitum.
 The universe can't even be contained by a set of infinite set!
 Let's apply our reasoning to the actual universal set.